 - Whether external forensic assistance was used

-The response prioritized integrity restoration over rapid service availability.
+The response prioritized integrity restoration over MA service availability.

 Level 6: Root Cause